harish124/movie-app-react/README.md

 # Movie Search Application

 A **containerized full-stack movie search application** built using **React**, **Spring Boot**, and **Elasticsearch**.
-This project allows users to search for movies with real-time fuzzy search capabilities and manage movie data through RESTful APIs.
+This project allows users to search for movies with real-time fuzzy search capabilities, browse results with pagination and manage movie data through RESTful APIs.

 ### Application UI